 Registered to vote in a different state and want to better understand the issues on your ballot?
 Visit www.vote411.org for all the election information you need!

 Q: How do I get my ballot?

-A: If you’re registered at your CC address, and have registered by October 29th, your mail-in ballot should arrive directly in your Worner box.
-Ballots will begin to be mailed to registered voters on October 15th.
+A: If you’re registered at your CC address, your mail-in ballot should arrive directly in your Worner box.
 If you do not register in time to receive a ballot by mail, or misplace your ballot, you can get a replacement ballot at a Voter Service and Polling Center.

 Q: How do I return my ballot?